Explore Materials

 This is the first book to offer an easy-to-implement approach to decarbonise organisations and transform societies, and is appropriate for managers at any level.
 This book can also be used in business schools to inspire future managers and business leaders.
 Last, but not least, everyone can find ideas here that they can implement in their personal lives – let’s scale up together!

-- Topics on: Climate Finance, Climate Investing, Climate Policy
+- Topics on: Finance, Investing, Policy

 - Resource